pedrococa/c/README.md

 This repo is used to perform TFE (SaaS) demos with AWS.

-In order to perform the demo correctly, the github access should be [https://www.terraform.io/docs/enterprise/vcs/github.html](configured accordingly) in TFE.
+In order to perform the demo correctly, the github access should be [configured accordingly](https://www.terraform.io/docs/enterprise/vcs/github.html) in TFE.

 # Workspaces and organisations